 Specifically, an individual who feloniously and intentionally kills the decedent forfeits all benefits under Article II with respect to the decedent's estate, and the killing revokes the disposition or appointment of property made by the decedent with respect to the killer in a governing instrument (e.g., a will, insurance policy, or deed).
-The killing also severs the interests of the decedent and killer in property they held at the time of the killing as joint tenants with the right of survivorship.
+The killing also severs the interests of the decedent and killer in property they held at the time of the killing as joint tenants with the right of

-Under the bill, these provisions also would apply to an individual who was convicted of committing abuse, neglect, or exploitation with respect to the decedent.
-For this purpose, "abuse, neglect, or exploitation" would mean any of the following:
+Under the bill, these provisions also will apply to an individual who is convicted of committing abuse, neglect, or exploitation with respect to the decedent.
+For this purpose, the bill defines "abuse, neglect, or exploitation" as an act whose commission is a felony under any of the following:

-- An intentional act whose commission is a felony prohibited under Chapter 22A (Vulnerable Adults) of the Michigan Penal Code. - -- A violation of Section 174a (embezzlement of a vulnerable adult's money or property) of the Penal Code. - -- A criminal act that is an offense involving domestic violence as that term is defined in a section of the Code of Criminal Procedure (MCL 768.27b). - -- An act that constitutes child abuse under Section 136b of the Penal Code. - -- A criminal act that constitutes abuse, neglect, or exploitation as defined in Section 11 of the Social Welfare Act.
+- A criminal act that is an offense under Chapter 22A (Vulnerable Adults) of the Michigan Penal Code. - A violation of Section 174a (embezzlement of a vulnerable adult's money or property) of the Penal Code. - -- A criminal act that is an offense involving domestic violence as that term is defined in a section of the Code of Criminal Procedure (MCL 768.27b). - -- An act that constitutes child abuse under Section 136b of the Penal Code.

+-- A criminal act that constitutes abuse, neglect, or exploitation as defined in Section 11 of the Social Welfare Act.